Find a business mentor

 Being able to access an experienced mentor can provide valuable support to those starting out in business as well as those seeking to grow their business.
 Chartered Accountants (CAs) have a wealth of experience in business and finance.
 ICAS is keen to support business growth by opening up our membership to enable those seeking a mentor to identify a CA who is willing to provide mentoring support.

-We are currently building our register of business mentors – if you would like to be part of this please email us at: email@example.com
+We are currently building our register of business mentors, would you like to be part of this?

 How it works